Github Actions on Pull Requests

 - The Setup Loft action is used to install the vCluster CLI and login using the provided

-. - The Create Virtual Cluster action is used to create a unique virtual cluster using information about the pull request.
+urlandaccess-key. - The Create Virtual Cluster action is used to create a unique virtual cluster using information about the pull request.
 This will automatically configure the kube context for the following steps.
 Additionally, we have enabled the

-option, which will delete the virtual cluster after the job completes. - The next step deploys the application using the runner provided
+auto-cleanupoption, which will delete the virtual cluster after the job completes. - The next step deploys the application using the runner provided

-. - Before running tests, we use
+kubectland manifests located under./kubernetes. - Before running tests, we use

-deployment to become ready. - Finally we run the end-to-end tests.
+kubectlto wait for themy-appdeployment to become ready. - Finally we run the end-to-end tests.
 In this example we're using

-to run tests, but the command should be customized for your testing framework.
-There's no need to delete the virtual cluster since theauto-cleanup
+maketo run tests, but the command should be customized for your testing framework.
+There's no need to delete the virtual cluster since theauto-cleanupoption was used when creating the virtual cluster.

 Deploying Spaces on Pull Requests